SirRujak/CarND-MPC-Project/writeup.md

 points
 4. N = 10, dt = 0.15  which was found to have a good average of smooth and fast driving.

+A smaller dt can allow a smaller time resolution which can cause both positive and negitave results.
+A smaller time value will allow a system that needs more points of reference, such as a curve, to find a closer fitting solution.
+On the other hand, if the time resolution is too low the system will consider near term solutions too heavily and not allow the system to err within reasonable margins.
+The two options then are very fine handling on curves versus allowing the system to attain very high speeds on on straightaways.

+As the N value increases the system must use more computational time to find a solution.
+This works in an inverse way to dt.
+Large N values will allow the system to more closely match curves but over prioritize close steps.

+If the time horizon(N*dt) is not large enough the system will not be able to make accurate predictions of corners while if it is too large the system will be unable to make accurate predictions on straight segments of road.

 ### Polynomial Fitting and MPC Preprocessing

 The vehicle state and waypoints are preprocessed to be in the reference frame of the car.
 This allows the state to always